 How to Write a Cover Letter for a Junior Developer Job

-Learn how to write a junior developer cover letter that feels specific, honest, and relevant to the role - even if you do not have years of commercial experience yet.
+Learn how to write a junior developer cover letter that feels specific, honest, and relevant to the role - with examples for projects, internships, career changes, and limited experience.

 What you'll learn

-• How to keep the letter concise, credible, and easy to skim
+- How to keep the letter concise, credible, and easy to skim before applying

 Writing a cover letter for a junior developer job can feel awkward.